SMJK Seg Hwa: School anthem

-Students' life

 Provision Form

-Provision Form students study in the morning session.
-There is only two classes in each year.
+Provision Form students attend the morning session.
+There are only two classes allocated for students at this level each year.

 Lower Secondary Form

-First - Third Form are the lower form.
-Students of First & Second Form are in the afternoon session.
-Third Form students study on the morning session.
-Third Form students usually take Lower Secondary Assessment Test examinations at the end of the year.
+The Lower Secondary Forms consist of Form One, Form Two, and Form Three.
+Form One and Form Two students attend the afternoon session.
+Form Three students study in the morning session and typically sit for the Lower Secondary Assessment Test (Penilaian Menengah Rendah) examination at the end of the year.

 Upper Secondary Form

-The upper forms are Fourth and Fifth Form.
-All are in the morning session.
-The upper form classes is divided into Science stream and Art Stream.
-It has 4 to 5 classes of Science stream and 4 to 5 classes of Art stream in each form.
-The Fifth form students take Malaysian Certificate of Education examinations at the end of the year.
+The Upper Secondary Forms are Form Four and Form Five, both of which attend the morning session.
+The classes at this level are divided into Science and Arts streams, with typically four to five classes for each stream in every form.
+Form Five students sit for the Malaysian Certificate of Education (Sijil Pelajaran Malaysia) examination at the end of the year.

 Sixth Form (Pre-University)

-Sekolah Menengah Seg Hwa started its pre-university class (Science stream) in 2006.
-However, only two class was allocated; one upper six and the other lower six by the Education Department.
-The Sixth Formers (Pre-University) will have to study one and a half years before taking Malaysian Higher School Certificate examinations.
+Sekolah Menengah Seg Hwa began offering Sixth Form (Pre-University) classes (Science stream) in 2006.
+However, only two classes—one Upper Sixth and one Lower Sixth—were allocated by the Education Department.
+Sixth Formers study for one and a half years before taking the Malaysian Higher School Certificate (Sijil Tinggi Persekolahan Malaysia) examination.

-All sixth formers are members of the Pre-University Student Representatives Council (Malay: Majlis Perwakilan Pelajar-Pelajar Pra-Universiti).
-Its main annual activities include orientation week for new Lower Sixth formers, field trip, graduation night and other co-curricular activities.
+All Sixth Form students are members of the Pre-University Student Representatives Council (Malay: Majlis Perwakilan Pelajar-Pelajar Pra-Universiti).
+Its main annual activities include the orientation week for new Lower Sixth formers, field trips, graduation night, and other co-curricular activities.